superluminar-io/aws_fundamentals_workshop/docs/4_glossary.md

 - **AWS Elastic Beanstalk**: A service for deploying and scaling web applications and services.

 - **AWS Global Accelerator**: A networking service that improves the availability and performance of applications.

+- **Amazon KMS**: A managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.

 - **AWS Lambda**: AWS's serverless compute service that lets you run code without provisioning or managing servers.